DataBiosphere/terra-docker/CONTRIBUTING.md

 # Contributing

 `terra-docker` consists of docker images that are compatible with the notebooks service in Terra called Leonardo.
-We follow the naming convention of `terra-[application]-[image_name]` (for example `terra-jupyter-aou`).
+We follow the naming convention of `terra-[application]-[image_name]` (for example `terra-jupyter-bioconductor`).

 ## Opening a PR